Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 Witness field       | Type                 | Description
 --------------------|----------------------|----------------
-Destination         | ValueDestination     | The Destination ("forward pointer") for the value contained in this spend.
+Destination         | ValueDestination1    | The Destination ("forward pointer") for the value contained in this spend.
 This can point directly to an Output entry, or to a Mux, which points to Output entries via its own Destinations.
 Arguments           | List<String>         | Arguments for the control program contained in the SpentOutput.

 #### Spend Validation